SPONSORSPARTNERS

 The purpose of this category is to showcase rights holder organisations that have used their assets to maximise their income streams and provide better and more attractive offerings for potential sponsors and partners.

-The three awards on offer are for: Arts Rights Holder, Media Rights Holder and Sports Rights Holder.
+The three awards on offer are for: Arts & Entertainment Rights Holder, Media Rights Holder and Sports Rights Holder.
 Unlike the majority of UKSA’s awards, these three new categories will not focus on the strength of a single campaign.
 Instead, they will look at the success of organisations as facilitators of sponsorship across the entire year.

 UKSA’s judges will look at everything individual rights holders have done to make their platform more appealing to sponsors.
 They will look at new business wins, returning clients, and examples of creativity and innovation.
 Overall, the new awards are an opportunity to shine the spotlight on a broader range of industry work.